 Doctors have known that allergies and asthma often occur together in children and that people with allergies are particularly susceptible to asthma.
 This study finally shows how prevalent allergies are in asthmatic adults.
 Specifically, 75 percent of 20-40 year olds and 65 percent of those aged 55 and older have allergies on top of their asthma.

 Another reason for the rise in cases may be better education and awareness leading to more diagnoses.
 In fact, while the reported rate of asthma in adults is around 3-7%, it might actually be much higher, since many older adults with respiratory diseases may have never been officially diagnosed.
 Also, some adults may think that they have outgrown childhood asthma only to have a surprise attack later in life.

-Asthma can be triggered by various means in different people, from exercise to cold air to stress.
-For some people, there may be specific allergy triggers that also stir up asthma, causing shortness of breath, tightness in the chest, and wheezing.
+Asthma can be triggered in various ways in different people, from exercise to cold air to stress.
+For some people, there may be specific allergy triggers (such as pollen, pet dander, and dust) that also stir up asthma, causing shortness of breath, tightness in the chest, and wheezing.

 While most treatments target either asthma or allergies, there are a few that can help with both if the reactions and symptoms are linked.
 Allergy shots may able to keep both symptoms under control.
 If you don’t like shots, try oral drops instead.
 A review study found that oral drops work just as well as shots when it comes to reducing symptoms in children such as coughing, wheezing, sneezing, itchy eyes, and runny noses.

 A natural way to mitigate asthma and allergy symptoms is to run an air purifier indoors.
 An air purifier, like Oransi's mod+ or mod jr., will help to clear your indoor air of irritating allergens like pollen, pet dander, and dust mites that aggravate allergy and allergic asthma symptoms.